billthefarmer/shorty/README.md

 Shorty will only create play shortcuts for VLC, and will only play stations in VLC.
 The stop, pause and resume options are not accepted.
-Use the VLC Notification to control playback.
+Use the VLC notification to control playback.

 ### Menu